bodhiproject/bodhi-server/README.md

     --mainnet                   // Use mainnet
-    --rpcpassword=myPassword    // Force starting qtumd with this rpc pw --qtumpath=/path/to/bin     // Path to the qtumd binaries
+    --rpcpassword=myPassword    // Force starting qtumd with this rpc pw --qtumpath=/path/to/bin     // Path to the qtumd binaries --passphrase=myPassphrase   // Passphrase used to unlock the your wallet

     // Running development environment: dev data dir and no papertrail logging npm run devtest // dev testnet